 A watch or an app?

-These recommendations only look at running watches not smartphone apps.
+These recommendations only look at Best Running Watches, not smartphone apps.
 The Runtastic, STRAVA or Nike apps are as good as any if you want to go down that route.

-I’ll be looking at running watches for running!
-You can use many running watches for other sports too but I ‘ll assume that you want something ‘at least’ vaguely competent to run with.
-I only say this as I will exclude some of the ‘fitness watches’ which typically are inaccurate in how they present GPS and/or heart rate.
+I’ll be looking at Best Running Watch for, err, RUNNING!
+You can use many running watches for other sports too but I’ll assume that you want something ‘at least’ vaguely competent to run with.
+I only say this as I will ,exclude some of the ‘fitness watches’ and ‘smart watches’ which typically are inaccurate in how they present GPS and/or heart rate.
 I will also mostly exclude triathlon watches as they have too much other stuff in them for pure runners.